tejxv/Raindrop-Screenshot-Automation/README.md

 - Check that files are `.png` or `.jpg` format
 - Verify the watcher is monitoring the correct folder

+**Daemon won't start**
+- Check if Node.js is installed: `which node`
+- For Apple Silicon Macs, ensure Homebrew is installed: `brew install node`
+- Check daemon logs: `npm run daemon logs` and `npm run daemon errors`
+- Reinstall daemon: `npm run daemon uninstall && npm run daemon install`

+**Notifications not working**
+- Ensure notifications are enabled in your `.env` file: `NOTIFICATIONS=true`
+- Check macOS System Preferences > Notifications > Terminal (or your terminal app)
+- Grant notification permissions if prompted

 ### Debug Mode

 For additional debugging, you can:
 1. Check the console output for detailed error messages
-2. Run the test script to isolate issues
+2. Run the test script to isolate issues: `npm test`
+3. View daemon logs: `npm run daemon logs`
+4. Check daemon status: `npm run daemon status`
-3. Verify API responses in the test output
+5. Verify API responses in the test output

 ## Development